 VII.
 Withdrawal of applications

 An international application filed in India can be withdrawn at any time after filing of the application but before the grant of a patent, by making a request for withdrawal.
 With respect to withdrawal of an international application where a request for examination has been filed but FER has not been issued, ninety percent of the examination fee shall be refunded.

 VIII.
 Divisional applications

 Indian patent law subscribes to the unity of invention concept.
 As such, during the substantive examination process, objections regarding lack of clarity or lack of unity may be raised.
 In such circumstances, where the applicant is alleged to have violated the rule of unity, the examiner may direct the filing of a divisional application(s).
 Regardless of such an objection/direction, the applicant can file a divisional application(s) voluntarily.
-In either case, the divisional application(s) must be filed before the grant of the parent application, but, the divisional shall not be granted until the grant of the parent.
+In either case, the divisional application(s) must be filed before the grant of the parent application.
 Furthermore, the term thereof is calculated from the date of filing the parent and not that of the divisional.

 While drafting a divisional application, it is important to remember that it cannot contain claims relating to the invention disclosed in the parent application.
 And also, it is pertinent to note that in India one or more divisional applications can be filed for each distinct inventive concept, but, a divisional cannot be sub-divided.